kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 CRITIQUE: Our attitude nowadays to the internet, what's it like?
 Does it inspire action or apathy?
 Maybe both?
 In what way?

+Just make life hell you know, hell on heaven

 ___

 #Conclusion

+The internet has changed agency.
+Acting in enormous systems makes it possible to act very big very fast but can also render an individual powerless.

+THE INTERNET has given us back some virtues: we might get paid for taking time to sleep, or a basic income could be coming to your neighborhood.
+All of these ideas come and spread and take over people's ideas.
+And not, at the same time.
+Putting technology at the center of all of our problems is ignorant and distracting.
+Instead, we should be paying attention to people around us.
+Not paying people in Pakistan to increase our following.
+What kind of followers do you need?

+Judge ideas, not people.
+Be aware of the influence of your personal needs.

+RANT

+We don't have all the pieces of the puzzle.
+But these pieces I put together.
+Maybe it was in a forced way, and probably I've misplaced some of the parts.
+But how much I like talking in metaphores, I want to tell you, thanks for reading.
+I hope you can use this.

 _If design lives on, this is how it should work to deal with corporate powers, third, fourth, fifth parties’ interests and, last but not least, the self._